Spatial Steerability of GANs via Self-Supervision from Discriminator: Experiments

 Moreover, since we model the objects with independent sub-heatmaps and style codes for the indoor setting, it allows removing objects or changing the style of a partial region.
-As shown in \cref{Fig:Bed_remove}, we can remove various objects in the indoor scenes.
+As shown in \cref{Fig:Bed_combine} (b), we can remove various objects in the indoor scenes.
 For example, in the left two columns, a window is gradually removed as we decrease the area of the associated sub-heatmap.
 In other columns, the objects like a painting or a bed are removed.
 Although the model slightly adjusts the nearby region to keep the synthesis reasonable, the overall image is unchanged.
-The partial editing samples are shown in \cref{Fig:Bed_replicate}.
-As mentioned in \cref{subsec:extend_indoor}, we can edit the style code of a specific sub-heatmap and hence change the appearance of the corresponding region.
-For instance, in the first row, we can edit the region specified by the blue boxes to different types of paintings and windows.
-Overall, these qualitative samples show the spatial steerability brought by our SpatialGAN. \\
+The partial editing samples are shown in \cref{Fig:Bed_combine} (c).
+As mentioned in \cref{subsec:spatial-awareness-to-g}, we can edit the style code of a specific sub-heatmap and hence change the appearance of the corresponding region.
+For instance, we can edit the region specified by the blue boxes to different types of paintings and windows.

+Turning our attention to single object scenes, we find that by keeping the spatial heatmaps unchanged, we can control the pose of human faces and the viewpoint of churches \cref{Fig:Single_obj_combine} (a and b).
+For instance, as we move the level $0$ heatmap of the sample in row 1 in ~\cref{Fig:Single_obj_combine} (c), the cat bodies move under the guidance of heatmap movement, indicated by red arrows.
+In the second row of ~\cref{Fig:Single_obj_combine} (c), the change in level $1$ heatmap leads to a movement in cat eyes.
+As we slightly push the top two centers of the level $2$ heatmap to the right, the cat ears subtly turn right while other parts, even the cat whiskers, remain unchanged.
+Overall, these qualitative samples, spanning both indoor and non-indoor scenes, demonstrate the spatial steerability introduced by our SpatialGAN.\\